SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Stockton Street is where you will find the fresh fish markets and other items targeted toward the local Chinese population in San Francisco.
 This street has everything from teas to Chinese books and magazines.

-It's another great place to check out during your visit here.
-Since the shops on this street target the locals, you will find almost all signs in Chinese.
+It's another great place to check out during your visit to this area.
+Since the shops on this street are mostly frequented by locals, you will find almost all signs in Chinese.

 Many shop owners along this street also mainly speak Chinese.
 However, they are more than willing to help you out if you find something you want.
 You will find more authentic items on Stockton Street compared to Grant Avenue.

-It's a fascinating peak into another culture and animals on display include birds, turtles and frogs.
+It's a fascinating peak into another culture as well as the animals on display, including birds, turtles, and frogs.

 I also recommend stepping inside one of the fresh fruit and vegetable markets.
 There are several along Stockton Street that offer a variety of unique options.
 They are near the fish and animal markets between Jackson and Pacific.

-Everything is in Chinese, but it's fun to look around at the different items available.
+Everything is in Chinese, but even if you can't read the signs, it's fun to look around at the different items available.

 Here is a map showing all three locations within Chinatown.